Gaynesfithy History, Family Crest & Coats of Arms

 Early Notables of the Gaynesfithy family (pre 1700)

-More information is included under the topic Early Gaynesfithy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) are included under the topic Early Gaynesfithy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gaynesfithy family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Gaynesfithy or a variant listed above: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.

 Related Stories +